Make A Custom Silicone Mold: DIY Guide for Silicone Molds

 Crafting your own custom silicone molds allows for creations in any shape imaginable, We walk through choosing materials, safety measures, mold-making, casting, demolding, and troubleshooting homemade molds.

-A homemade custom silicone mold made for resin jewellery being held by the creator
+A homemade custom silicone mold made for clay, resin jewellery being held by the creator

 Learn how to create your own custom silicone mold easily with this tutorial.
 Having a good negative mold is important for creating resin castings or jewellery with epoxy resin.